namkn23/trajectory-validity-ml/README.md

 - Na coordination and cage analysis
 - Voronoi or free-volume descriptors
 - RDF or van Hove correlation diagnostics
-- lightweight autoencoder anomaly score
 - force and energy consistency checks
 - MLFF validation metric integration
 - comparison across pristine, doped, and vacancy-containing trajectories

-## Notes on scope

-This is a modest, transparent trajectory diagnostics repository.
-It is not a universal MLFF validation platform.
-The priority is traceability, reproducibility, and physical interpretability of intermediate outputs.